Hazards Planning Center

 Iain Hyde

 Iain Hyde joined the Colorado Resiliency and Recovery Office in 2014.
 He has nine years of professional experience in emergency management and disaster recovery.
 He previously worked at the Colorado Office of Emergency Management (Division of Homeland Security and Emergency Management) for five years, most recently as the recovery manager.
-In that role he worked closely with and provided support to local governments, state and federal agencies and non-governmental partners before, during and after disasters.
+In that role, he worked closely with and provided support to local governments, state and federal agencies, and non-governmental partners before, during, and after disasters.
 Hyde has worked on a wide range of issues, including hazard mitigation, infrastructure, floodplain management, environmental restoration, economic and community development, and disaster case management.
-He coordinated the Colorado's long-term recovery support activities with communities which were impacted by the 2013 floods, as well as the 2012 and 2013 wildfire seasons.
+He coordinated Colorado's long-term recovery support activities with communities that were impacted by the 2013 floods, as well as the 2012 and 2013 wildfire seasons.

 Moderator